wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Corrected bug with widget option to only show current and future items

 = 2.9.1 =
 * Enhanced output to add now-playing css class to currently playing items in schedule and widget views
 * Added row reset to delete all items button